 Russell’s vipers have stout bodies that are covered in rough, keeled scales.
 Coloration is usually yellow to tan, with many dark brown spots outlined in black along their bodies.

 Their bodies are slightly more slender than a typical viper’s, and they do not usually exceed 4-5 feet in length.
-The head shape is triangular and much wider than the neck, with slit-like pupils.
+Their head shape is triangular and much wider than their neck, with slit-like pupils.

 Is the Russell’s Viper Aggressive?

-The Russell’s viper generally prefers to avoid human contact.
-When approached, it will typically try to escape.
-However, it moves quite slowly, and cannot always get away.
+The Russell’s viper prefers to avoid human contact.
+When approached, it will try to escape.
+However, it moves quite slowly.
 Being stepped on or otherwise directly threatened can provoke a swift attack.

-According to a study in the Southeast Asian Journal of Tropical Medicine and Public Health, only about 8% of bites are dry.
+According to the Southeast Asian Journal of Tropical Medicine and Public Health, only about 8% of bites are dry.

 8) King Cobra

-The king cobra is probably the most well-known cobra worldwide.
-Interestingly though, it doesn’t belong to the genus Naja, which contains all the other cobras.
+The king cobra is the best-known cobra.
+Interestingly, it doesn’t belong to the genus Naja, which is the family of all the other cobras.
 It belongs to the genus Ophiophagus, meaning snake-eating.

-The venom of the king cobra, drop-for-drop, is the least potent on our top 10 list.
-However, as the snake is so large, it can potentially inject up to 1000mg per bite.
+The venom of the king cobra, drop-for-drop, is the least potent on this list.
+However, as the snake is so large, it can inject up to 1000mg per bite.

 A single bite could kill 11 people.
 Its venom is mostly made up of neurotoxins, affecting the central nervous system.
 Bites can result in blurred vision, dizziness, paralysis, and even coma.